Browse through a list of organisations that can provide information and support for patients.

 This book tells you what care should be provided after stroke.
-It is written for people with stroke and their carers.
-It's a short, easy to read version of the detailed National Clinical Guideline for Stroke (5th edition), published by The Royal College of Physicians and commended for a BMA patient information award.
+It is written for people affected by stroke and their carers.
+It's a short version of the detailed National Clinical Guideline for Stroke (5th edition).

 Questionnaires are commonly used to diagnose dementia and cognitive impairment in stroke patients, and a new review of the research into their use has been published in the journal, Stroke.

 Presented today at the European Stroke Organisation Conference in Gothenburg, the results of the international WAKE-UP trial suggest that thousands of people who wake up with a stroke each year in the UK could now benefit from life-changing thrombolysis treatment.